Chennamaneni Rajeshwara Rao

-Chennamaneni Rajeshwara Rao (31 August 1923 in Marupaka - 9 May 2016 in Hyderabad) was an Indian communist leader and politician from the state of Telangana (former part of Andhra Pradesh).
+Chennamaneni Rajeshwara Rao (31 August 1923 - 9 May 2016) was an Indian communist leader and politician from the state of Telangana (former part of Andhra Pradesh).
 Between 1957 and 2004 he got elected six times to the State Legislative Assembly.

 Rajeshwara Rao was active in the Quit India Movement and the struggle against the Nizam's rule of Hyderabad.
 During the resistance he spent 5 years underground and in jail before entering electoral politics following the integration of Hyderabad state into the Indian Union.
 He was a long-time member of the Communist Party of India and in 1999 joined the Telugu Desam Party.
 He retired from active politics in 2009.

 Early life and education

 Rajeshwara Rao was born to Chennamaneni Chandramma and Srinivasa Rao in the Marupaka village of Vemulawada Urban mandal, Karimnagar district, on 31 August 1923.
 He was the third child and had eight sisters and three brothers.
 According to his autobiography, he was interested in issues of social justice in Telangana from an early age on and often had the opportunity to observe the discussions of Andhra Mahasabha leaders, Polkampalli Venkatrama Rao and Baddam Yella Reddy, particularly when its fourth conference was held in Sircilla in 1935.
 Influenced by this movement he later came into contact with Marxist ideology.
 In 1942, he joined the Communist Party of India and in 1944 became regular member of the party.
 Rajeshwara Rao attended Karimnagar High School till 1943 and subsequently entered Osmania University to become a lawyer.